 The Vikings of Scandinavia were the first to discover and understand that there was a new continent to the west of them.

 While Christopher Columbus did discover the West Indies, he died believing he had reached Asia.

 Eventually, Leif Ericson did receive credit for his discovery when President Calvin Coolidge said it was him and not Columbus that made the discovery of the Americas.

 Leif Ericson Facts: Early Life and Religious Beliefs

-Leif Ericson was born to Erik the Red and his wife Þjóðhildur, and was the grandson of Thorvaldr Ásvaldsson.
-He was probably born on Iceland, but spent time with his grandfather on Greenland.
+Leif Ericson was born to Erik the Red and his wife Þjóðhildur and was the grandson of Thorvaldr Ásvaldsson.
+He was probably born in Iceland but spent time with his grandfather in Greenland.
 Leif seemed to be raised for many years by his grandfather and referred to his actual father as a "foster father."

 Leif Ericson Facts: Vinland

 Leif was not the first European to see new lands to the west.
 There was a story that trade merchant Bjarni Herjólfsson had also been blown off course, and while he never made landfall, he had seen a different land and had spoken about his sightings.

 Bjarni would have been the first European to see a New World, but he never made landfall.
 According to Norse writings about Leif Ericson, during his voyage back to Greenland, he picked up two men who had shipwrecked.
 These two men would have been the first Europeans to make landfall in the New World.